WPJohnny-plugins/wp-featherlight-disabledbackup/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-Please make all pull requests against the develop branch.
+Please make all pull requests against the original plugin develop branch [here](https://github.com/cipherdevgroup/wp-featherlight).
 These are the steps required to get up and running with the development version of the plugin:

 - Clone forked repo
 - Run `yarn install`